Ed94/gencpp/Readme.md

 The library API is a composition of code element constructors.
 These build up a code AST to then serialize with a file builder.

+General goal is to have a less than 15k sloc library that takes at most a couple of hours to learn and make use of.

+*Why 15?* Assuming a seasoned coder of C++ can read and understand around 1000-2000 lines of code per hour, 15,000 could be understood in under 16-18 hours and have confidence in modifying for their use case.

+This code base attempts follow the [handmade philosophy](https://handmade.network/manifesto),
+its not meant to be a black box metaprogramming utility, its meant for the user to extend for their project domain.

 ### TOC

 * [Notes](#notes)